SpeedCurve-Metrics/speedcurve-cli/README.md

 🍩 Official SpeedCurve CLI and Node.js API.

-## Current features

-**This package is in beta** and provides a limited set of features:
+This package attempts to be a user-friendly wrapper around the SpeedCurve API.
+It currently supports:

-* Trigger deploys
+* Triggering deploys
-* Monitor the status of deploys
+* Monitoring the status of deploys
+* Getting the status of performance budgets
-* Fetch synthetic test data
+* Fetching synthetic test data
-* List sites in an account
+* Listing sites in an account

-## Planned features

-* Fetch data from custom charts
-* Integration with performance budget alerts (e.g. fail the build when a budget is crossed)

 ## Installation